FluffyFoxUwU/FluffyGC/docs/object.rst

    int fh_init_synchronization_structs(fh_object* self)

 Init synchronization related structures for use.
+Concurrent init is undefined because there no synchronization primiteves ready for use to synchronize the initialization

 Since
 =====